richard-moser/Amindr/README.md

-Automatic labelling of new publications on Alzheimer’s Disease
+Automatic labelling of new publications from pubmed

 1. Download .txt file from pubmed
-2. Run main.py
+2. Run App.py
-   A user interface will open with further instructions
+   It might take a few seconds until a user interface opens